-I am excited to be starting year two at Lovejoy High School.
-This upcoming school year will be my 11th year as a teacher and my 4th year in Texas.
+I am excited to be starting year four at Lovejoy High School.
+This upcoming school year will be my 12th year as a teacher and my 5th year in Texas.
 I am originally from Anchorage, Alaska where I was born and raised.
 I taught my first 7 years at West Anchorage High School and in 2014, my wife and I decided that we felt like making a change in our life.
 After visiting Dallas, we sold our house, packed our bags, and moved to Texas.
 I worked 2 years at Plano West Senior High and when I saw the opportunity become available at Lovejoy, I jumped on it.
-I have taught AP US History for 8 years and I continue to find the course challenging and rewarding.
+I have taught AP US History for 9 years and I continue to find the course challenging and rewarding.
 On top of AP US History, I will also be teaching AP United States Government and Politics for the first time this year.
 I am really looking forward to working with my former APUSH students on modern issues and the operations of our government.

-When I am not in the classroom I am fortunate to share my life with my wife Cathy, who I have been married to for 7 years.
+When I am not in the classroom I am fortunate to share my life with my wife Cathy, who I have been married to for 8 years.
 We also have two young daughters.
-Cora, who is 5-years-old and about to enter kindergarten and Calista, a vibrant and emotional soon to be 2-year-old.
+Cora, who is 6-years-old and an eager to learn first grader and Calista, a vibrant and emotional 3-year-old.

 I was born and raised in Anchorage, Alaska where I graduated high school in 2001.
 I received my bachelors in secondary education from the University of Idaho and was a member of the Alpha Kappa Lambda fraternity.
 In 2011 I was awarded the James Madison Fellowship that selected one social studies teacher per state to pursue their master’s degree on the United States Constitution.
 I finished my thesis and received my master’s degree from Alaska Pacific University in 2014.